iamngoc/FacialRecognitionForAttendance/README.md

 ## Notes

 1. **PostgreSQL + pgvector** stores who work at Sleepy Durian World, when they arrive, and their facial fingerprint as 512 numbers
-1. **PostgreSQL + pgvector** stores who work at Sleepy Durian World, when they arrive, and their facial fingerprint as 512 numbers
 2. **ArcFace** turns every face into 512 numbers — a unique "fingerprint" — using the `buffalo_l` AI model
 3. **FastAPI** is the "waiter" that receives requests from the camera and returns answers